“The Villain, 2018” 2019 Whitney Biennial

 My earliest introduction to visual art was religious painting.
 In 2011, I began approaching men on public transit, asking to make their portrait.
 I developed and employed my own language of iconography and symbolism through picture making—chiaroscuro, sacred geometry and poetics of the image that referenced religious themes.
 The title, Immaculate, refers to the light and how it is applied to the body.

 John Edmonds (b.
 1989) is an American artist and photographer who first came to public recognition with his intimate portraits of lovers, close friends and strangers.
 He earned his MFA in Photography from Yale University and his BFA at the Corcoran School of Arts & Design.
 His work explores themes of identity, community and desire.
 Noted for his highly formalist photographs in which he focuses on the performative gestures and self-fashioning of young black men on the streets of America, his work is in numerous public and private collections, including the Art Gallery of Ontario, The Columbus Museum of Art, The Philadelphia Museum of Art, The Museum of Fine Arts Houston, SFMoMA, and the Brooklyn Museum.
 In 2018, TIME Magazine listed his debut monograph, Higher, as one of the top 25 Photobooks of the year.
-Recent exhibitions include tête à tête at the Henry Art Gallery, University of Washington, Seattle, God Made My Face: A Collective Portrait of James Baldwin at David Zwirner, Family Pictures at the Milwaukee Art Museum and Face to Face at the California African American Museum.
+Recent exhibitions include Nobody Promised You Tomorrow: Art 50 Years After Stonewall at the Brooklyn Museum, Studio Photography at Simon Lee Gallery, God Made My Face: A Collective Portrait of James Baldwin at David Zwirner and Family Pictures at the Milwaukee Art Museum.
 Residencies include: the Skowhegan School of Painting and Sculpture, Skowhegan, ME; Light Work, Syracuse, NY; and the Banff Centre, Banff, AB.
 He lives and works in Brooklyn, New York and is on faculty at Yale University and the School of Visual Arts, NY.
+In 2019, he was included in the 79th Whitney Biennial.
 Edmonds is represented by Company Gallery.